Connie Britton On Dirty John & The

 Advertisement

-I talked to Britton about the “unromantic” thriller, Debra’s perceived naivety, and Julia Roberts’ lacklustre matchmaking skills.

 Dirty John is the perfect show to binge.
-So, Netflix is the perfect forum for it, but it's interesting to me that they released it on Valentine's Day [Editor's Note: After debuting on Bravo in late 2018, the series hit Netflix Canada on February 14].
+So, Netflix is the perfect forum for it, but it's interesting to me that they released it on Valentine's Day.

 I know.
 How hilarious is that?
 Isn't that funny?
 When I saw that, I was like, that's somebody's twisted joke.
 It's perfect.